 Who offers virtual credit cards in Canada?

-While almost every bank's cards will have a virtual version generated when they're added to your Google Pay, Apple Pay, or other digital wallets, most don't allow you to generate your own virtual credit cards on demand.
+While almost every issuer's cards will have a virtual version generated when they're added to your Google Pay, Apple Pay, or other digital wallets, most don't allow you to generate your own virtual credit cards on demand.

 | Credit card | Annual fee | Rewards | Special features |